canonical/cos-configuration-k8s-operator/README.md

 Internally, the charm is using [`git-sync`][Git sync] to sync a remote repo with the local copy.
 The repo syncs on `update-status` or when the user manually runs the `sync-now` action.

+It's possible to sync a private repository by setting the `git_ssh_key` in the Juju configuration for the charm; please note that the key **will be saved in the model**, thus you should use a key with a very limited scope.

 ## Getting started

 ### Deployment